Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 Alternative policy:

-80% of the accounts receivable to be collected in the month following the sale, 10% in the second month, 8% in the third month and the balance written off as bad.
+80% of the accounts receivable are to be collected in the month following the sale, 10% in the second month, 8% in the third month, and the balance is written off as bad.

 Required:

-The bad cash flow policy may impact on other financial reports in a negative way, as the investors, creditors and lenders may analyse that company will not be able to pursue its operations effectively shortly.
-Such cash flow statement can affect the credibility of the company negatively.
+The bad cash flow policy may impact other financial reports in a negative way, as the investors, creditors, and lenders may analyse the fact that the company will not be able to pursue its operations effectively shortly.
+Such a cash flow statement can negatively affect the credibility of the company.

-1. After Analysing the data which policy you would recommend improving the collection process for May, June and July
+- After Analyzing the data, which policy would you recommend improving the collection process for May, June, and July?

-The current policy for collecting cash receivable is advisable to be improved by revising the collection methods, and instalment rates.
+The current policy for collecting cash receivables is advisable to be improved by revising the collection methods and instalment rates.

 The instalment rates as per percentages are not profitable rather they are counting to the loss for the company, these need to be improved to meet the actual cost of operations and goods.